macmata/buildroot/board/altera/sockit/readme.txt

   $ cd output/images

-The partition with type a2 is the partition scan by the first bootloader stage in the SoCkit ROM to find the next bootloader stage so we must write the signed preloader and the u-boot binaries in that partition :

-  $ sudo dd if=u-boot-spl-signed.bin of=/dev/mmcblk0p3 bs=64k seek=0
+Copy the signed uboot-part.img image on partition 3:

-  $ sudo dd if=u-boot.img of=/dev/mmcblk0p3 bs=64k seek=4
+  $ sudo dd if=uboot-part.img of=/dev/mmcblk0p3 bs=64k

 Copy the Linux kernel and its Device tree :